kubesphere/dev-guide/sites/extension-dev-guide/content/en/examples/third-party-component-integration-example/_index.md

 ### Develop frontend extensions

-The process for project creation, local development, and debugging is the same as that in [Develop an extension for employee management](../employee-management-extension-example/#Develop an extension for employee management).
-You can clone the GitHub repo:
+Clone the code of this example from GitHub, and then refer to [Create a Hello World Extension](../../quickstart/hello-world-extension) for project creation, local development and debugging.

 ```bash
 cd  ~/kubesphere-extensions